revk/ESP32-EPDSign/README.md

 ## Seasonal variations

 The `imageurl` is fetched with a query string when there is a seasonal message as follows, e.g. `?E`.
-Alternatively, if the URL contains a `*` it is replaced with the seasonal code (or `-` by default).
+Alternatively, if the URL contains a `*` it is replaced with the seasonal code (or removed is no code).

 |Character|Season|When|
 |---------|------|----|